artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 ## The historical data of each APNP company's five lowest-ranked closing days ##

-It is time to add a tiny bit of complexity to the use of the window function dense_rank.
-Ties in ranked closing price can appear and will be treated as having the same rank, so **dense_rank** is used.

 ```SQL
 SELECT symbol, date, volume, open, high, low, close, ranking